-Stopping the Tenure Clock for the Care of a Child or Children--Upon request of a faculty member who has substantial responsibility for the care of a newborn child or newly-adopted child under age five, time off the tenure clock of up to one year may be granted by the Chancellor for each birth or adoption during the probationary period provided that all time off the tenure clock totals no more than two years in the probationary period.
+Stopping the Tenure Clock for the Care of a Child or Children - Upon request of a faculty member who has responsibility for 50 percent or more of the care of a newborn child or newly-adopted child under age five, time off the tenure clock of up to one year may be granted by the Chancellor (or designee) for each birth or adoption during the probationary period provided that all time off the tenure clock totals no more than two years in the probationary period.
 The tenure clock may be stopped more than one time during the probationary period.
-Each request for time off the tenure clock must include a written statement by the faculty member certifying that he/she has substantial responsibility for the care of the child or children.
+Each request for time off the tenure clock must include a written statement by the faculty member certifying that he/she has responsibility for 50 percent or more of the care of the child or children.
 Requests for time off the tenure clock must be made within two years of a birth or adoption.
-(See APM 133-17-h).
+(APM 133-17-h and APM 760-30).
+Stopping the clock will not delay the timing of a merit or reappointment review.
+However, academic appointees may request to defer a formal appraisal or promotion review by one year to correspond with the stopping of the clock in accordance with campus policies (APM 760-30.d).
+Please see APM 760 for other "Family Friendly" accommodations.